MCP Gateway

 Monitor and enforce policies for MCP tool calls between AI agents and external services.

 The MCP Gateway sits as a transparent proxy between AI agents and MCP servers.
-Every tool call passes through the Palveron Verify flow: Policy Check → Budget Check → Trace → optional Flare Anchor.
+Every tool call passes through the Palveron Verify flow: Server-active check → Approval-anchor check → Policy Check → Trace → optional Flare Anchor.

 Two Operating Modes